-This tip is to help you become a more informed buyer of photographic art.
+This photo buying advice is to help you become a more informed buyer of photographic art.
 There are a lot of things that go into the quality of a print besides your personal attraction to the image, and there are even unscrupulous sellers who exaggerate claims or conceal drawbacks.
-Of course you must adore an image before you even think of buying it, but what you learn here may help guide you through the thicket of variables to decide if the price being asked is fair.
+Of course, you must adore an image before you even think of buying it, but what you learn here may help guide you through the thicket of variables to decide if the price being asked is fair.

 How Was the Print Made?

-At the high end of the lifespan range are specialty prints made by expensive processes such as the carbon printing processes.
-In these prints, three color separations are made of the image and long-lasting pigment sheets are laid down in registration on a piece of paper.
-These can last centuries, but are REALLY expensive.
+At the high end of the lifespan, the range is specialty prints made by expensive processes such as the carbon printing processes.
+In these prints, three-color separations are made of the image and long-lasting pigment sheets are laid down in registration on a piece of paper.
+These can last centuries but are REALLY expensive.
 You’re not likely to run into one of these in your church bazaar!

 If the print is made on a color photocopier, I wouldn’t even touch it.
 These prints can often have a lifespan of a few months before noticeable fading occurs.